nextzen/nextzen.js/README.md

 Eraser Map is a web map using the [Bubble Wrap](https://mapzen.com/blog/bubble-wrap-carto/) Tangram style.
 [Tangram](https://mapzen.com/projects/tangram/) is a WebGL implementation of vector map tiles.

-You can view a live demo here: [Erasermap](http://erasermap.com.s3-website-us-east-1.amazonaws.com/maps/#?z=15&lng=-74.0098&lat=40.7053) TODO: REPLACE WITH LIVE LINK
+You can view a [live demo at erasermap.com/map](https://erasermap.com/map/).

 Current features include:
 * URLs that keep track of your location for easy sharing